Gosains: History and military role

 The ascetic Gosains were powerful nomadic and mercenary trading groups who undertook pilgrimages across significant areas of land and they were important to urban economies and the development of wider trade networks.
 These itinerant religious groups could be very large in number, with figures in excess of 50,000 being probable for those headed by figures such as Umrao Giri and Himmat Bahadur Anup Giri Gosain in the late 1700s.
 Their numerical strength enabled them to be self-protecting and also to protect the trade routes that they used, regardless of who might have titular power in any given place.

 One out of at least three separate events that are grouped as Sanyasi Rebellion involved Gosains along with other instances of their frequent clashes with Company's army in northern frontiers of Bengal.
 Their movements were often dictated by religious festivals, both of a localised village nature and of a more widely celebrated type, such as Holi.

-As these festivals were also occasions for seasonal markets, so the Gosains were able to move and trade goods between areas.
+The community often faced internal and external conflicts.
+During the reign of Akbar, a fierce battle occurred between Bairagis and Gosavis.
+In 1760, at the Kumbh Mela in Haridwar, a major conflict broke out resulting in the deaths of 18,000 Bairagis and Gosavis.
+During the Mughal era, they suffered significantly under Aurangzeb and subsequently fought against him on the side of the Marathas.
+They also served in the armies of Mahadaji Shinde.

 Many of the married Goswamis (as in North) of the South were priests and religious teachers.
 Historically in Poona in 1800s, they were traders and bankers and held most of riches of the city in their hands.
 Peshwa Baji Rao I had built the Vajreshwari Temple in Vadavali village whose hereditary priestly rights along with other 5 villages were donated to householder Goswamis.

 In nineteenth-century Hyderabad, the Goswami Rajas, as they were termed so due to their influential participation in Nizam's administration and lending loans, established themselves as wealthy banking houses.
 An 1845 map, which names the city's most influential localities, mention 'Gosai Mhall' or the palace of Gosains in Begum Bazar with their locality resembling those of wealthy men and being termed as 'most opulent' in the city.

-The Nawabs of Awadh, who ruled Oudh State in the 18th and 19th centuries and were Muslim successors to the Mughal empire, recruited from Gosain martial brotherhoods as a way to assimilate influential Hindu elements of society and buttress their own sources of power.
+The Nawabs of Awadh, who ruled Oudh State in the 18th and 19th centuries and were Muslim successors to the Mughal Empire, recruited from Gosain martial brotherhoods as a way to assimilate influential Hindu elements of society and buttress their own sources of power.
 This attempt at creating a plural society was in sharp contrast to the zealotry that had characterised their predecessors.